 After some time she met with a girl called Abigail who sold tomatoes to make money.
 Abigail helped Sandra by offering her advice and being kind to her.
 Abigail suggested to Sandra that she should speak to Sir Nicholas, as Future of Africa would help her.
 She helped Sandra find Sir Nicholas and the FOA team.
 Sandra met Nicholas and quickly accepted the offer to come and stay at the community centre at Norviwo.
 She desperately wanted to get off the streets and have a chance at schooling.
 She wanted a safe place to sleep, food to eat each day and above all she wanted to live in a place where people would care for her.

 At Norviwo she found exactly this.
 She settled in quickly and has been very happy.
 She can now sleep safely and comfortably, without fear, and has access to good food every day.
 She is delighted to be able to finally go to school or learn a trade without distractions or problems getting in her way.
 She is happy to be able to improve her reading skills and have books to read.

 Sandra had not seen her family for two years, since the day she ran away to Accra.
-However, this month she went to her home town in Bolgatanga to visit her family, together with some of the staff from Future of Africa.
+However, she was finally able to visit them in March 2022.
+Sandra went to her home town in Bolgatanga to visit her family, together with some of the staff from Future of Africa.
 The whole family were excited to see Sandra.
 She was able to see her birth Mother, Siblings, Grandfather, Aunties, Uncles and other Elders from the community.
-Her Grandmother has very sadly passed away.
+Unfortunately, her Grandmother, whom she was excited to see had sadly passed away.